davidalba-dev/JS-path-planning-algorithm/README.md

 # JS-path-planning-algorithm
 # How to test
 1) install http-server node module globally.
+2) run command "node dron-path.js" without quote in the project folder.
-2) run the folowing command in terminal without quote in the project folder.
+3) run the folowing command in terminal without quote in the project folder.
     "http-server"
-3) run command "node dron-path.js" without quote.
 4) get to "localhost:8080/show.html" in chrome.

 # Input format